nathan-judge/scheduler/README.md

 # Interview Scheduler
-a web-app that lets you set up interview times for select interview
+a web-app that lets you set up interview times for select interviewers

 ## Screenshots